 Furthermore, we would also ideally expect you to have averaged at least a grade 6 in your GCSEs overall.
 If you have not achieved at this level you will be much more likely to succeed on the BTEC Extended Certificate or Diploma in Applied Science, rather than A Levels in the sciences.
 Merit on BTEC carries the same UCAS points as a C at A Level.
 Distinction carries the same UCAS points as an A. Applied Science or Additional Applied Science or non-GCSE Science qualifications are not suitable as preparation for A Level study.

 To succeed with A Level Biology you need to be good at understanding and remembering a large body of knowledge, and at applying it under exam conditions to solve unfamiliar problems.
 This is why ideally an average of least a grade 6 in your GCSEs is needed.
 If your GCSE track record is not in line with this but you wish to take science to a higher level you should look at our BTEC courses in Applied Science.
 These are assessed predominantly by coursework and as you go along and not exclusively examined by an exam at the end of two years.

 The Extended Certificate is equivalent to one A Level and would give a sufficient base to enable progression to degrees in fields where science has a supporting role – fields such as Sports Science, Sports Therapy, Paramedics, Nursing, Radiography, and Equine Science – as well as to a range of scientifically orientated Foundation degrees.
 If you want to be able to go on to a wider range of more intensely scientific careers/degrees, you would need to take the Diploma course, which is the equivalent to two A Levels.

-There is more detailed information about BTEC Applied Science on its own subject information sheet.
+There is more detailed information about BTEC Applied Science on its own subject information page.